Virtual Ride

 Remember to direct friends and family to your Rider Profile to view your story and donate to your Ride.
 Check out our Fundraising Toolkit for more tips and tricks for successful fundraising.

 Definitely.
 You are able to use BellRinger’s logos and other design elements for your personal fundraising efforts.
-You can access these logos in our 2023 asset kit located on the resources page or in your Rider dashboard.
-Please send any final designs that use BellRinger’s assets to Alyssa Bielinski at Alyssa@Bellringer.org for approval before publication and production.
+You can access these logos in our 2024 asset kit located on the resources page.
+Please send any final designs that use BellRinger’s assets to Social@Bellringer.org for approval before publication and production.

 We can take care of it for you!
 Please just mail the check to: